Louisiana New Employer Information

 State of Louisiana Tax Accounts:

-- Lousiana new employers will need register their businesses online with the Louisiana Department of Revenue for a state income tax (SIT) account.
+- Lousiana new employers will need to register their businesses online with the Louisiana Department of Revenue for a state income tax (SIT) account.

 - After you register, you will be sent an email within three business days.
 Once you log back in, with your application code and password, you will be able to access you Louisiana Revenue Account Number.